ovr/phpsa/docs/02_Usage.md

 ## Example output

-You can try it out and run phpsa on our fixtures/ directory.
-It contains various things the analyzer will notice you of.
+You can try it out and run phpsa on our fixtures/directory.
+It contains various things the analyzer will notify you of.

 ```sh
 $ ./bin/phpsa check fixtures/